ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 Hash: lJTRzI7fEvBWcaGpugmSEJbrUIEeGSTsZcPGKfu4CBI=
 ```

-And now we can, using base64 encoded output, get the same cell with our wallet code in other libraries in other languages:
+With the above result it is possible to use the base64 encoded output to retrieve the cell with our wallet code in additional libraries and languages as follows:

 <Tabs groupId="code-examples">
 <TabItem value="go" label="Golang">